3 Days in Fort Myers Itinerary (Plus Travel Tips)

 Sanibel Island Lighthouse

-On your first day in Fort Myers, you will be experiencing nature and the downtown area of Fort Myers.
+On your first day in Fort Myers, you will experience nature and the downtown area.
 Some of the things you will be visiting include:

 • Six Mile Cypress Slough Preserve